FluffyLabs/typeberry/CODESTYLE.md

         The author **does not resolve discussions**.

 7. At any point in time, when the PR is all-approved it can be merged.
-To simplify the process, the **last reviewer to approve a PR is requested to merge** it immidiately after approval.
+To simplify the process, the **last reviewer to approve a PR is requested to merge** it immediately after approval.